Diamante-Smith/osticket-prereqs/README.md

 <br>

-- From the osTicket-Installation-Files folder We will install PHP manager for IIS
+- From the osTicket-Installation-Files folder, We will install PHP manager for IIS

-- PHP is like a web server language where osTicket runs on PHP so for osTicket to run you need this installed
+- PHP is like a web server language where osTicket runs on PHP, so for osTicket to run, you need this installed

 <br>